 6. You Love Learning

 If you are excited about learning, your students will sense that and naturally follow after you.

 As I homeschool my oldest, I continually get excited to learn and share new things

-Just this week we learned in my 3rd grader’s science lesson that the regal horned lizard shoots blood out of its eyes to scare away predators – WHAT?!
+Just this week, we learned that the regal horned lizard shoots blood out of its eyes to scare away predators – WHAT?!